GChuf/RCWM/README.md

 The files for Booting into Safe mode and Running with Priority were heavily influenced by Shawn Brink at [tenforums.com](https://www.tenforums.com/tutorials/1977-windows-10-tutorial-index.html)

-The files for Taking Ownership was heavily influenced by Vishal Gupta at [AskVG.com](https://www.askvg.com/)
+The TakeOwn.reg for Taking Ownership was heavily influenced by Vishal Gupta at [AskVG.com](https://www.askvg.com/)

 I changed and adapted all those files, but their ideas and the initial implementations deserve the credit.